Jobhdez/jobhdez.github.io/_posts/2023-07-7-the-beauty-I-see-in-math.md

 The correspondence between math and physics and studying this correspondence is also a way for us to think about what it means to be human.

-For me this level of appreciation and all the emotional effects it has on me leads me to believe that this is  what it means to be human; to be able to grasp the laws of the universe and see the mathematical structure is a uniquely human ability.
+For me this level of appreciation and all the emotional effects it has on me leads me to believe that this is  what it means to be human.
+In her book `Lost in Thought`, Zena Hitz argues that intellectual life cultivates a place of retreat within a human being – you retreat into a place where reflection about fundamental questions about what it means to be human.
+Intellectual life enables us to withdraw from world-status, wealth, prestige-and enable us to deepen our humanity.
+Pure mathematics raises such questions because to be able to grasp the laws of physics and the mathematical structure of the universe is a uniquely human trait.
+As a consequence, when we study pure mathematics we explore our human nature.

-Anyways, thanks for reading.